TenHam3/Data-Structures-and-Algorithms-Notes/README.md

 ### Merge Sort

-Merge sort is another sorting algorithm that involves recursively breaking down the array into halves, sort the halves, and merge the halves together.
+Merge sort is a sorting algorithm that involves recursively breaking down the array into halves, sort the halves, and merge the halves together.
 The algorithm first breaks down the array until the halves reach a size of 1 because arrays of size 1 are automatically sorted.
 It then merges the two halves together in sorted order by going through each array starting from the zeroth index of both, comparing the two elements, placing the lesser of the two elements into the array, going to the next element of the array and iterating this process until there are no more elements left from both halves to merge.
 When one subarray runs out of elements to add while the other still has more, the algorithm will just merge the remaining elements from that array into the merged array.
 It keeps merging these sorted halves until we are back to the original array's size and both sorted halves have been merged, leaving you with the original array in sorted order.
 The technique of repeatedly splitting the array into approximately equal halves is called divide and conquer because we are dividing the original problem into smaller and more manageable subproblems and solving them first before solving the original larger problem.

 #### Implementation